HelmholtzAI-Consultants-Munich/PySDDR/README.md

 ## Sddr User Interface

 The user interacts with the package through the Sddr class.
-An overview of this class and its iteraction with the rest of the package can be seen in the fgigure below:
+An overview of this class and its iteraction with the rest of the package can be seen in the figure below:

 [LISAS FIG]

+**Add a initialization section here? with an example config?**

 ### Training